-The Court Professional Certificate (CPC) Program is a “basics” Judiciary study curriculum offered for qualified, regular Judiciary employees who are not currently in a supervisory position.
-(For those who are in a supervisory position, please consider the Court Supervisor/Manager Certificate program.)
-The CPC program consists of 12 courses including The Maryland Judiciary - An Overview, The Nuts-and-Bolts of the Circuit and District Courts, Ethical Practice in the Court Workplace, and other courses which will give the participant valuable knowledge of how our court system functions.
+The Court Professional Certificate (CPC) Program is a “basics” Judiciary study curriculum offered for qualified, regular Judiciary employees.
+The CPC program consists of 12 courses including The Maryland Judiciary - An Overview, The Nuts-and-Bolts of the Circuit and District Courts, Ethical Practice in the Court Workplace, and other courses that will give the participant valuable knowledge of how our court system functions.

 In order to be considered for the CPC certificate, candidates must:

-- Agree to a commitment to stay with the court for at least one year after completion of the CPC program.
+- Commit to stay with the court for at least one year after completion of the CPC program.

 - Fully complete the application form, adhering to all instructions.